AbolarinMary/LITA-SALES-PROJECT/README.md

-## calculate the percentage of total sales contributed by each region
+ Calculate the percentage of total sales contributed by each region
 ---

 ```sql